Enhance your career connections with VCU Link.

 But I feel weird reaching out to people I don’t know…

 You may feel awkward making arrangements to talk with people you don't know, but don’t worry!
-Our contacts in Rams Connected are looking forward to hearing from you.
+Our contacts in VCU Link are looking forward to hearing from you.
 And just in case that isn’t enough, here are some tips to help:

-• Determine the key points you wish to learn during the call and develop your questions.
+• Determine the key points you wish to learn during your conversation and develop your questions.
 Be ready with 7-10 questions.

 • Be courteous and mindful of their time.
 Limit yourself to 20 minutes and at the end of 20 minutes, thank them and be ready to leave.
 If they invite you to stay longer, then do.